jlfalcon3589/create-react-app-lambda/README.md

 Then, run `yarn` from the root of the repo to install all dependencies.

+Then run `yarn start` to launch both the lambda function dev server and the client app dev server using the `run-p` utility.

+🎉You should now have a working JAMStack app on `http://localhost:3000/`!🎉

-Then follow the instructions below.
+In case you need to run each server individually, follow the instructions below.

 ### Run the functions dev server